practical-scientific-computing/practical-scientific-computing.github.io/shell/02-remote-access.md

 ```
 screen -r 3591
 ```
 where 3591 corresponds to the number in the list `screen -ls`.
-Now, in this screen, say
+Now, in this screen session, say

 ```
 Ctrl-a : sessionname session2